awsdocs/aws-support-user-guide/doc_source/trustedadvisor.md

 ## Poll a Trusted Advisor check for status changes<a name="getcheckstatus"></a>

-After you submit the request to run a Trusted Advisor check to generate the latest status data, you use the `[DescribeTrustedAdvisorCheckRefreshStatuses](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_DescribeTrustedAdvisorCheckRefreshStatuses.html)` action to request the progress of the check's run, and when new data is ready for the check\.
+After you submit the request to run a Trusted Advisor check to generate the latest status data, you use the [DescribeTrustedAdvisorCheckRefreshStatuses](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_DescribeTrustedAdvisorCheckRefreshStatuses.html) API operation to request the progress of the check's run, and when new data is ready for the check\.

 The following Java code snippet gets the status of the check requested in the following section, using the value corresponding in the `CheckId` variable\.
 In addition, the code demonstrates several other uses of the Trusted Advisor service: